MoamenShoman/The_Text_Files_Indexer/README.md

-# The Text Files Indexer
+# The Text File Indexer
 ## Description
 This program filters the text files in a given folder directory and indexes them enabling the user to show the already indexed files and retrieve the files containing a specific word i.e. the user can search for a specific word easily.